Trump revokes ex-CIA chief John Brennan’s clearance

 He later added on Twitter that he would not be deterred from speaking out.

 He said: “This action is part of a broader effort by Mr Trump to suppress freedom of speech & punish critics.
 It should gravely worry all Americans, including intelligence professionals, about the cost of speaking out.
 My principles are worth far more than clearances.
-I will not relent.
+I will not relent.”

 Mr Trump’s action, critics and nonpartisan experts said, marked an unprecedented politicisation of the federal government’s security clearance process.